fabricem15/fabricem15/README.md

 - 👋 Hi, my name is Fabrice Mikobi
-- 📚 I'm a third-year Computer Science student at Carleton University with a focus on Software Engineering
+- 📚 I'm a 4th-year Computer Science student at Carleton University and an aspiring Software Engineering
+- I enjoy building websites and solving coding problems
 - 📫 How to reach me:
    - LinkedIn -> www.linkedin.com/in/fabrice-mikobi
    - Email: fabricemikobi@cmail.carleton.ca